 These include the following infrastructural IT solutions that are now provided by Worldstream software-defined, ‘as-a-service’: private cloud (VMware based), object storage, block storage, firewalls, bare metal/dedicated servers, anti-DDoS, colocation, cloud onramps, and more.
 Worldstream expects to gradually expand its as-a-service portfolio with new infrastructure solutions.

-The new as-a-service IT solutions and the Worldstream Elastic Network on which the services are developed leverage Worldstream’s global network backbone with a high bandwidth capacity of 10Tbit/s and 45 percent network utilization.
+The new as-a-service IT solutions and the Worldstream Elastic Network on which the services are developed leverage Worldstream’s global network backbone with only 45 percent network utilization.

 “For the 12 new as-a-service IT solutions, it means there is plenty of bandwidth available for the connections that customers can create à la minute between data centers and within their own data center environment,” said Tim Vollebregt, Director of Network & Cloud Services at Worldstream and responsible for R&D activities.
 “In fact, the Worldstream global network is the backbone for the as-a-service services we are launching today.
 EVPN-VXLAN technology provides a virtualized layer on top of this network, while the in-house designed intelligence in the SDN-controller ensures that the various infrastructure services can be combined with each other as modular building blocks - dynamically, scalably, quickly and above all very easily.”